Discourse 1891-11-01 [D-59]

 would all believe alike with regard to

 this matter.
-[Doctrine and Covenants OD 1:13] The question is this:
+The question is this:

 Which is the wisest course for the